Sociology

 SOC 366.
 White Collar Crime.
 3 Credits.

-An analysis of white collar crimes in their diverse forms such as professional misconduct, deliberate industrial pollution, corruption and governmental repression of political opponents.
+An analysis of white-collar crimes in their diverse forms such as professional misconduct, deliberate industrial pollution, corruption, and governmental repression of political opponents.
 Consideration is given to recent trends and ways of exerting control over these crimes.

 SOC 367.
-Crime & Justice in Urban Settings.
+Criminal Justice Ethics.
 3 Credits.

-A course examining the particular conditions and issues associated with crime and criminal activities in major cities.
+A course examining the conditions and issues associated with crime and criminal activities in major cities.
 The focus of the course is to understand how urban conditions and environments influence crime and criminal activities.
 Cross-listed with RELS 399.

 SOC 369.
 Current Issues in Criminal Justice.
 3 Credits.